ICESI-PI1/icesi-filantrop-a-equipo-3/docs/meets/week7/week7_report.md

 - ### **Sara Valeria Cardona Vásquez**
   - **What I did?**
-     change the default profile pictures
+    Change the default profile pictures

   - **What I'm going to do?**
-     correct paths in filantrophy and student
+    Correct paths in filantrophy and student

   - **Impediments**
     Nothing.